gyulanemeth/bluefox.email/comparisons/bluefox-vs-loops.md

 | ~50,000 contacts | ~$249/mo |
 | ~100,000 contacts | ~$399/mo (custom beyond) |

-Every paid plan includes all features and unlimited team seats; annual billing is about 20% cheaper.
+Every paid plan includes all features and unlimited team seats.

 BlueFox Email does the opposite.
 You pay for sends, contacts are free and unlimited, and every feature is included on every pack.
 Credits last 12 months.